 The first consultation period comprised the following two components.

 Stakeholders were invited to provide submissions to MSAC on any aspects of terms of reference 1-4 to inform the evidence review.
 Submissions for the terms of reference closed on 11 March 2022.

 The draft PICO confirmation, together with the review of clinical guidelines on the management of rotator cuff disease (terms of reference 1), were provided to key stakeholders and published on 11 March 2022 for consultation ahead of the 13-14 April 2022 PASC meeting.
 Consultation comments on the draft PICO confirmation and/or clinical guidelines review closed on 31 March 2022.
 PASC considered the draft PICO confirmation, clinical guidelines review and stakeholder input.
 The PICO Confirmation was ratified by the PASC and published on the MSAC website.

 Questions for consultation were included in the Draft PICO confirmation (p.23) and clinical guidelines review (pp.13-14).
 Consultation input was not limited to these questions and could be received on any aspect of the Draft PICO confirmation and clinical guidelines review.

 Consultation Period 2

-The evidence review (Assessment Report) will be provided to key stakeholders and published on the MSAC website for comment ahead of the February 2023 Evaluation Sub-committee (ESC) meeting.
+The evidence review (Assessment Report) was provided to key stakeholders and published on the MSAC website for comment ahead of the February 2023 Evaluation Sub-committee (ESC) meeting.
 MSAC considered the review, stakeholder input and the advice of the ESC at the

 Draft PICO ConfirmationDraft PICO Confirmation (PDF 926 KB)